oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/setup-ad/setup-anomaly-detection.md

 Lab 1: Configure Anomaly Detection
 =================

-On [OCI Conosole](https://cloud.oracle.com), go to AI Services → Anomaly Detection,
+Login to [OCI Console](https://cloud.oracle.com).
+Then go to AI Services → Anomaly Detection.

 ![](./images/Set-AD1.png)
-and create a project there.
+Next, create a *Project*.
 Use the recommended default values for *FAP* and *Training fraction*.
 ![](./images/Set-AD2.png)

-Note the OCID of the project, which will be used in subsequent Labs.
+Note the **OCID** of the Project.
+This value will be used in a subsequent Lab.